We offer an alternative to highly organized environments by removing many of the barriers to self-directed play.

 My name is Svetlana Zabolotnaia.
 I am passionate about learning and new generation.
 Originally from Moldova I immigrated to New York in 2002.
 I studied International Economic Relations (Moldova), Educational Psychology (New York University), Waldorf Education (Sunbridge Institute), Remedial Education (Association for Healing Education), Agile Learning Facilitation (New York and Barcelona), and Non-Violent Communication (New York).
 I believe that the future of education is in more choices, self-direction, and strong community building.
 I am now working on co-creating happy, rich, and agile learning environment for children and families supporting their growth, progress, and balance.

 *facilitators subject to change

 Spring Camp Gallery:

-For all other dates, please join the waitlist:
+For summer dates, please join the waitlist: